untra/untra.github.io/_posts/2018-11-7-nondetermistic-time-sucks.md

 #### Python fails to compile due to mixed/missing extra tab/space
 * see also: https://unspecified.wordpress.com/2011/10/18/why-pythons-whitespace-rule-is-right/

-Mixing tabs and spaces in code is considered bad style, especially today when we have excellent editors that helped ensure consistancy if whichever style we prefer (the answer is spaces you savages).
+Mixing tabs and spaces in code is considered bad style, especially today when we have excellent editors that helped ensure consistancy with whichever preference (the answer is spaces you savages).

 But when you don't have an editor cleaning up after you, and you're using an older version of python 2.4, and suddenly your code doesn't compile with a cryptic error message (the messages are better now, btw)